xBlade58/smart-meter-platform-page/specification/2_DataModel/README.md

 ### MeterIndividual

 A _MeterIndividual_ is a actual individual device which can be identified typically as one piece of hardware with a own serial number.
 It is an instance of a _PhysicalMeterElement_.
+A _MeterIndividual_ MUST specify the _PhysicalMeterElement_ as it is an instance of it.
+The _MeterIndividual_ MAY specify meta information about the SmartMeter it represents such as a name and a description.

 ## Actual Implementation of the data model